How to move from iPhone to Android using Apple’s new iOS 26.3 tool: Quick steps

 Published By: Divya | Published: Feb 17, 2026, 10:58 PM (IST)

 Switching smartphones has never been emotionally easy, especially when you've spent years inside one ecosystem.
 Moving from one iPhone to another is usually smooth, but stepping out of Apple's world and entering Android has historically felt complicated.
 That, however, seems to be changing.
-Also Read: iPhone 18 series may skip big upgrades, new colours could be the only change
+Also Read: Why modern smartphone batteries wear out faster than many users expect

 The new "Transfer to Android" option lets users move essential information like contacts, photos, messages, calendars, and call history with minimal effort.
 For anyone planning a platform switch, this is a meaningful step.
 Here are quick steps for switching between iPhone to Android.
-Also Read: NASA astronauts carry iPhone 17 Pro Max on Artemis II Mission: Here's why
+Also Read: iPhone Ultra white color option tipped ahead of September 2026 launch

 How to switch from iPhone to Android